-If you are experiencing pain resulting from an osteophyte in your spine, you are likely considering your various treatment options.
-Commonly known as a bone spur, an osteophyte is really a smooth growth of bone that is formed by the body as a response to damaged bone.
-As we grow older, the spinal anatomy naturally begins to deteriorate, and the body creates osteophytes in the spine to combat this degeneration and stave off the loss of bone mass.
-An osteophyte becomes painful when this growth of bone comes into contact with a nerve, soft tissue or another piece of bone.
+If you are experiencing pain resulting from bone spurs in your spine, you are likely considering your various treatment options.
+A bone spur, which is referred to medically as an osteophyte, is really a smooth growth of bone that is formed by the body as a response to damaged bone.
+As we grow older, the spinal anatomy naturally begins to deteriorate, and the body creates osteophytes in the spine to combat this degeneration and the loss of bone mass.
+A bone spur becomes painful when this growth of bone comes into contact with a nerve, soft tissue or another piece of bone.
 Read on to learn about the variety of treatment options that can help relieve the pain associated with a bone spur.

 Treatment of an osteophyte in the spine is usually conservative at first and can address either the cause or the symptoms of the bone spur.
 This is an important distinction.
 Treating the cause of the bone spur can entail: